fhilipyanus/OverTheWire-Bandit-Walkthrough/walkthrough/level05.md

 What is a human-readable file?
 A human-readable file is typically plain text: something you can open in a text editor and make sense of.
 A human-readable file might look something like: "afjbnawe289w."
 A non human-readable file might look something like: ֨,9KL��+ӑ�'��,�BtZ�@P0N��Q��.

-Now, let's check out the inehre directory to see what we're working with.
+Now, let's check out the inhere directory to see what we're working with.
 ```
 bandit4@bandit:~$ cd inhere
 bandit4@bandit:~/inhere$ ls